Creative Fatigue in Ads: How to Detect, Measure, and Fix It

 What Creative Fatigue Actually Is

-Creative fatigue occurs when your target audience has seen an ad creative enough times that it stops generating the desired response.
-The audience does not consciously decide to ignore your ad.
-Their brains simply filter it out as familiar, non-novel information.
-In cognitive psychology, this is called habituation — the reduced response to a stimulus after repeated exposure.
+Creative fatigue happens when your audience has seen an ad enough times that it stops generating the response it used to.
+Nobody consciously decides to ignore your ad.
+Their brains filter it out as familiar, non-novel information.
+Cognitive psychology calls this habituation: a reduced response to a stimulus after repeated exposure.

-On ad platforms like Meta, Google, and TikTok, creative fatigue manifests as declining performance metrics.
-The ad still shows to people, but fewer people engage with it, and those who do engage convert at lower rates.
-The platform's algorithm detects this declining engagement and responds by charging you more to reach people — because the ad is now objectively less relevant to the audience.
+On Meta, Google, and TikTok, fatigue shows up as declining performance.
+The ad still serves, but fewer people engage, and the ones who do convert at lower rates.
+The platform's algorithm picks up on this and starts charging you more, because the ad is now objectively less relevant to the audience it's reaching.

 The Early Warning Signs